nazunalika/nazunalika/README.md

 I work on my music or I go to one of my few go-to games at my disposal, such as StarCraft, Guilty Gear Strive, gzdoom, and Overwatch.
-If you would like to play StarCraft (brood war/remastered) or Guilty Gear, I am always open!
+If you would like to play StarCraft (brood war/remastered) or Guilty Gear Strive, I am always open!
 You can find me on the US West regions.

 ## GitHub Stats!